make21/trih-vault/docs/PRD-Pipeline.md

 - Do we need additional metadata (e.g., guest bios) that could be programmatically derived from show notes?
 (Requires further discovery.)
 - Should we expose cleaned Markdown or plain text only?
 (Decide based on downstream consumer preferences.)
 - Are there thresholds for delaying LLM enrichment when OpenAI rate limits occur?
 (Potential future enhancement.)
+- Should we upgrade change detection to treat GUID + enclosure URL mutations as first-class updates?
+(See §24.)

 ## 22. Slugging & Normalization Algorithm
 - `toSlug(str)` MUST: